WEC-Sim/WEC-Sim/source/theory.rst

 ..
 Note::
-	For more information about application of non-linear hydrodynamics in WEC-Sim, refer to `Non-Linear Buoyancy and Froude-Krylov Wave Excitation <https://wec-sim.github.io/WEC-Sim/advanced_features.html#non-linear-hydrodynamics>`_.
+	For more information about application of nonlinear hydrodynamics in WEC-Sim, refer to `Nonlinear Buoyancy and Froude-Krylov Wave Excitation <https://wec-sim.github.io/WEC-Sim/advanced_features.html#non-linear-hydrodynamics>`_.